Mjosuex85/Mjosuex85/README.md

 My name is Mario Vidal I live in Madrid, I am a web developer, trained to work as a full stack developer, I have worked on studio projects where I mainly implemented

+const techSkills = {

-- JavaScript,
+  JavaScript,
-- Node.js,
+  Node.js,
-- React.js,
+  React.js,
-- Redux,
+  Redux,
-- Bootstrap,
+  Bootstrap,
-- CSS,
+  CSS,
-- HTML5,
+  HTML5,
-- Express,
+  Express,
+  Sequelize
-- PostgreSQL,
+  PostgreSQL,
-- React Native
+  React Native

+};

 using the Scrum methodology and teamwork with GIT-flow. 💻